A New Roof Can be One of the Best Tips for Selling Your Home – Part 1

-Roof inspection and repair is one of the most important tips for selling your home.
+Roof inspection & repair is important for selling your home

 “Contracts are cancelled after the buyer receives their inspector’s report stating the roof needs significant repair or worse, needs to be replaced,” McEntire says.
 “It is a large expense that no one wants to incur immediately after their home purchase.”

 On average, anywhere from $5,000 to $10,000, according to HomeAdvisor.

 That’s why realtors, including McEntire, suggest that sellers get their home pre-inspected before even beginning the process of pricing and marketing their home.
 It’s one of the key tips for selling your home.

 “Once you have a professionally accurate account of the property’s condition, you can begin making the repairs necessary to give potential buyers the confidence to pursue your home,” McEntire says.